bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.10 General Requirements

-The BC Mines Act Permit Credential MUST be issued by the Ministry of Energy, Mines and Low Carbon Innovation (EMLI) through the authority of the Chief Permitting Officer (CPO) under section 10 of the Mines Act.
+The BC Mines Act Permit Credential MUST be issued by the ministry responsible for mining activities through the authority of the Chief Permitting Officer (CPO) under section 10 of the Mines Act.
 CPO means the individual, or a delegate, appointed under the Mines Act and is primarily responsible for administering and making decisions under the Mines Act in regards to permitting.
 Under section 8.3 of the Mines Act, the CPO may delegate in writing to an inspector any of the powers conferred on the CPO under the Mines Act.

-When mining operators wish to obtain a BC Mines Act Permit in BC, they must adhere to the [Mines Act Permiting Process](https://mines.nrs.gov.bc.ca/authorizations).
-The Mines Act permitting process includes on-site activities, such as the management of water quality, waste and metal leaching and acid rock drainage at the mine, as well as, geotechnical design and reclamation and closure planning.

 ## 1.11.
 Revisions